 MAKE A WEEKEND OF IT!

-* Bring own tent & supplies–$10/personBook online now!
-CAMPING
+* Bring own tent & supplies–$10/personBook CAMPING now!

 You can set up your tent in our big field – an 8-acre field of mowed grass.
 It is a short walk from there up to the main lodge where you can use the kitchen and dining room (the water is shut off during the winter).

 Cabin has electricity and is very plain, like a backyard shet.
 If it is cold, there may be a space heater available.
 The bunk is metal camp-style with foam mattresses.
 You will need to bring your own sleeping bags.
 Cabin is just a few steps from the lodge where you can use the kitchen and dining room (the water is shut off during the winter).

 The bathroom and shower facilities are not available during the winter.